Target State

 from cocoindex.connectors import localfs

-dir_target = coco.mount_run(
+dir_target = await localfs.mount_dir_target(outdir)

-# Declare a child target state (a file)
+# Declare child target states (files)

 dir_target.declare_file(filename="output.html", content=html)